clau555/goodoo/README.md

 The program **doesn't use** :
 - **Data comparability by value** - no need of data comparison.
-- **Literal representation of the data** - no need of data instanciation.
+- **Literal representation of the data** - no need of data instanciation by literal.

 ---